moechofe/lowresrmx/asset.dev/manual.md

     player_name$(0)="Untel"
     player_name$(1)="John Doe"

-TODO: Link DIM UBOUND
+See [`DIM`](#dim) and [`=UBOUND`](#ubound) for more information.

-### Labels, jumps and embeded data
+### Labels, jumps and embedded data

-Another feature that used identifiers are labels.
+Another feature that uses identifiers are labels.
 They are used to mark a position in the program to go back to it later.
-User have to understand that programs are executed line by line from top to bottom and labels are one solution to go back to the top of the program or anywhere else (almost).
+Users need to understand that programs are executed line by line from top to bottom and labels are one solution to go back to the top of the program or anywhere else (almost).

-Here is an example that demonstrate how to recreate the program above using labels:
+Here is an example that demonstrates how to recreate the program above using labels:

     score=0
     start: